Ralph-Lee/blog/aspnet-cookie-wrapper-class-code-garage-sale.md

 With the aforementioned 'remembering strings' problem, the pattern that this class uses relies internally on an enum to handle the naming of the value in the cookie.
 The enum will boil down to an integer, but really we don't care what the key's is actually stored as in the cookie.
 We really only care to access/read/save the values constantly and easily from our calling code.
 ###Download###

 <a href="http://devtxt.com/blog/downloads/cookie/cookie.cs.txt">Download the cookie class</a>, or copy/paste from below.
-You can see that I pre-loaded it with some amusing properties for your entertainment!
+You can see that I pre-loaded it with some amusing properties.
 Be sure to change the ApplicationName const at the top.
 Special thanks to Special-K!